budak7273/Woodcutter/README.md

 (allow 1 -> 1 cycling back to woods from stripped variants)

+- Log -> Wood (normally 4 -> 3 in the crafting grid, this makes it 1 -> 1)
 - Stripped Log -> Log (to go back to the start of the options)
-- Log -> Wood (normally 4 -> 3 in the crafting grid, this makes it 1 -> 1)

 ### Reclaiming

-(get resources back from a recipe, never allowing for potential wood type conversions, though)
+(get some resources back by taking something apart)

 - Saplings (including azalea and fungus saplings) -> 2 sticks
 - Bow, Fishing Rod, Carrot on a Stick -> 3 sticks